shreyas-girjapure/Salesforce-CLI-RAG-Bot/README.md

 1. `Allowed Tokens Per Minute  : 90,000`
     1. Single requests cost around 1000-3000 tokens , So to exhaust daily limits more than 30 requests have to be made in a minute.
-1. UI Is very poorly designed 😑.
+1. UI is very poorly designed 😑.

 ## References